lisp-docs/cl-language-reference/docs/chap-1/b-e-definitions/_b-e-b-c-d-additional-uses-for-indirect-definitions-in-modified-bnf-syntax.md

-**1.4.1.2.3 Additional Uses for Indirect Definitions in Modified BNF Syntax**

 In some cases, an auxiliary definition in the BNF might appear to be unused within the BNF, but might still be useful elsewhere.
 For example, consider the following definitions: